smartcontractkit/documentation/docs/Introduction/architecture-overview/architecture-request-model.md

 #### Request

-The client contract that initiates this cycle must create a request with:
+The client contract that initiates this cycle must create a request with the following items:

-* the oracle address
+- The oracle address.
-* the job ID, so the oracle know what tasks to perform
+- The job ID, so the oracle knows which tasks to perform.
-* the callback function, which the oracle will send the response to.
+- The callback function, which the oracle sends the response to.

 To learn about how to find oracles to suit your needs, see [Find Existing Jobs](../listing-services/).